-The Competitions Committee Delegate (CCD) is a Technical Delegate appointed by the Board members responsible for Competitions Committee leadership to represent the Competitions Committee by overseeing the management of up to six skill competitions.
+The Competitions Committee Delegate (CCD) is a Technical Delegate appointed by the Board members responsible for Competitions Committee leadership to represent the Competitions Committee by overseeing the management of one to two skill competitions.
+It is a mandatory requirement that every Technical Delegate fulfils the responsibilities of the Competitions Committee Delegate.